On $\mu_{n}$-actions on K3 surfaces in positive characteristic: Tame symplectic actions on RDPs

-\begin{rem} We \cite{Matsumoto:extendability}*{Proposition 3.7} described possible symplectic actions of finite tame groups on RDPs.
-For actions of cyclic groups we have a complete classification: If $X = \Spec A$ is an RDP equipped with a symplectic automorphism $g$ of order $n$ not divisible by the $\charac k = p$, then possible $n$ and the types of $X$ and $X/\spanned{g}$ are listed in Table \ref{table:tame RDP} in page \pageref{table:tame RDP}.
+\begin{rem} We \cite{Matsumoto:extendability}*{Proposition 3.8} described possible symplectic actions of finite tame groups on RDPs.
+For actions of cyclic groups $G = \bZ/n\bZ$ ($n > 1$) we have a complete classification: possible $n$ and the types of $X$ and $X/G$ are listed in Table \ref{table:tame RDP}.

 \end{rem}